Frequently Asked Questions

 Can I live in my Greek house as a sophomore?

 - Yes, if your sorority or fraternity chapter has space for you to live there.
-Keep in mind that any rising sophomore who wants to live in their Greek house has to still go through Reapplication in order to process the request and meet the on-campus residency requirement.
+You must still complete the housing Reapplication in order to process the request and meet the on-campus residency requirement.
 You will also need to complete any paperwork your chapter requires such as a sublease or other housing agreement and provide a copy of to RLSH. *Meal plans selected during Reapplication will be cancelled for all approved exemptions.